ExpressLRS/Docs/docs/quick-start/transmitters/flash2400.md

     11. Reconnect your TX module into your Radio's External Module bay.
     12. Using the ExpressLRS Lua Script from the Tools Menu, check  if the firmware version got updated.

-## Flashing/Updating the NamimnoRC Flash Non-OLED Firmware
+## Flashing/Updating the Flash Non-OLED Firmware

 === "via Stock_BL"